Your travel guide dog

 The Incans were not the only ones who established a foothold on these sacred lands.
 Go down from the mountains to the desert beaches to discover enigmatic pre-Incan civilizations.
 Encounter the beautiful tombs of the Moche civilization in Chiclayo, fly over the Nazca lines and ponder their mystery, or explore the UNESCO-listed Chan Chan –the former capital of the Chimu empire and the largest adobe city in the world.

 Though Peru is a small and navigable country, it boasts more biodiversity than the entire North American continent.
 Peru is the perfect base for the world’s most impressive rainforest: the mighty Amazon.
-Among many lodging options are eco-lodges nestled deep in the jungle, providing opportunities to encounter colorful toucans, howler monkeys, pink river dolphins, and perhaps even an elusive jaguar.
+Among many lodging options are eco-lodges nestled deep in the jungle, providing opportunities to encounter colorful toucans and macaws, howler monkeys, pink river dolphins, and perhaps even an elusive jaguar.

 For a different urban experience, a tour of Peru could include the magnificent white city of Arequipa and its Spanish colonial treasures.
 Arequipa is an architectural wonder, famous for its intact 16th century churches, and home to Monesterio de Santa Catalina, a “city within a city,” whose pastel walls and priceless frescoes make it one of the most beautiful convents in the world.